Solomon Dacres: Career

 Dacres turned pro with an amateur record of 35–10 and made his debut on 15 May 2021 at Manchester Arena, comfortably winning on points against Mladen Manev over six rounds.

 He won the vacant English heavyweight title with a second round stoppage win over Robert Ismay at Newcastle Arena on 18 March 2023.
-Dacres retained his title thanks to a majority decision victory against Michael Webster at Manchester Arena on 18 November 2023 before securing a seventh-round knockout success when the pair met for a rematch on 20 July 2024 at Resorts World Arena in Birmingham.
+Dacres retained his title thanks to a majority decision victory against Michael Webster at Manchester Arena on 18 November 2023, before securing a seventh-round knockout success when the pair met for a rematch on 20 July 2024 at Resorts World Arena in Birmingham.

 Dacres lost his title to David Adeleye when he was stopped in the first round of their fight at Wembley Arena in London on 7 December 2024.

-He returned to winning ways in his next outing, defeating Vladyslav Sirenko by unanimous decision at Wembley Stadium in London on 19 July 2025.
+He returned to winning ways in his next outing, defeating Vladyslav Sirenko by unanimous decision at Wembley Stadium in London on the undercard of Oleksandr Usyk vs. Daniel Dubois II on 19 July 2025.